777aker/JavaGames/README.md

 # JavaGames
-Games I have programmed in java
-Seperated into branches with the main branch holding the framework for a game
+Games I have programmed in java seperated into branches with the main branch holding the framework for a game